-You'll discover an abundance of beaches to consider visiting on the island.
-Snorkeling is available at some of the beaches, for vacationers who enjoy this relaxing pastime.
-Click on the name of each beach to get additional information concerning that particular location.
+There are a large selection of beaches to consider visiting on the island.
+Snorkeling is an option at some locations, if some members of your party enjoy this relaxing pastime.
+You can click on the name of each beach for a detailed guide to that particular location.

-Another alternative that beach-goers can consider is Playa South Beach.
+A second alternative worth considering is Playa South Beach.
 Off the coast of the small island of Culebra is an even smaller uninhabited island called Cayo Luis Peña; here is where Playa South Beach lies.
 Visitors are allowed on the beach during the day for sunning, swimming, sailing, and snorkeling, but must return to Culebra at night.

-Assuming you like to expand your knowledge of other cultures and places, you might want to visit a museum during your time on Culebra.
+Assuming you like to expand your knowledge of other places and cultures, you might want to visit a museum while on vacation on Culebra.

-The table directly below lists more details concerning some museums you might enjoy on Culebra.
+The chart directly below summarizes some key facts concerning a few museums you might enjoy on Culebra.